neonudrafloy/Unity-Combat-System-Ternary-games/README.md

 >basic tiger cub ai that follows player (uses unity's navigation system)

 # 4.Flexibility
-1.animations can be added/changed with basic unity knowledge 2.characters can be changed
+1. animations can be added/changed with basic unity knowledge
+2. characters can be changed
-3.You can also add your own touches to the enemy and player character
+3. You can also add your own touches to the enemy and player character

 # 5.Sound Effects
 1. NCS background music is included